Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/README.md

 For more detailed examples, take a look at [samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/resourcemanager/Azure.ResourceManager/samples) we have available.

+## Azure ResourceManager Tests

+To run test: ```dotnet test```

+To run test with code coverage and auto generate an html report: ```dotnet test /p:CollectCoverage=true /p:CoverletOutputFormat=cobertura```

+Coverage report will be placed in your path relative to azure-proto-core-test in```/coverage``` in html format for viewing

+Reports can also be viewed VS or VsCode with the proper viewer plugin

+A terse report will also be displayed on the command line when running.

+### run test with single file or test

+To run test with code coverage and auto generate an html report with just a single test: ```dotnet test /p:CollectCoverage=true /p:CoverletOutputFormat=cobertura --filter <test-to-run>```

 ## Troubleshooting

 -   If you find a bug or have a suggestion, file an issue via [GitHub issues](https://github.com/Azure/azure-sdk-for-net/issues) and make sure you add the "Preview" label to the issue.